-In May 2014, the Financial Accounting Standards Board ("FASB") issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606).
+In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09").
 The new guidance clarifies the principles and develops a common revenue recognition guidance for U.S. GAAP and International Financial Reporting Standards (the "IFRS").
 Under the new guidance, an entity is required to recognize an amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
-The original effective date of the ASU would have required the public companies to adopt the standard for annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period.
-Early application is not permitted.
-In July 2015, the FASB voted to amend the ASU by approving a one-year deferral of the effective date as well as providing the option to early adopt the standard on the original effective date.
-The deferral results in this new revenue standard being effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017.
-Accordingly, the Company may adopt the standard in its first quarter of fiscal year 2019.
+This new revenue standard is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017.
+Subsequently, the FASB issued the following standards related to ASU 2014-09: ASU No. 2016-08, Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing ("ASU 2016-08"); ASU No. 2016-12, Revenue from Contracts with Customers (Topic 606): Narrow-Scope Improvements and Practical Expedients ("ASU 2016-12"); and ASU No. 2016-20, Technical Corrections and Improvements to Topic 606, Revenue from Contracts with Customers ("ASU 2016-20").
+Accordingly, the Company must adopt ASU 2016-08, ASU 2016-12 and ASU 2016-20 with ASU 2014-09 (collectively, the "new revenue standards") in its first quarter of fiscal year 2019.
 The new revenue guidance may be applied retrospectively to each prior period presented or retrospectively with the cumulative effect recognized as of the date of adoption.
 The Company is currently evaluating the impact of adoption on its financial position, results of operations and disclosures.

 In August 2014, the FASB issued ASU No. 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern.
 In connection with each annual and interim period, management is required to assess whether there is substantial doubt about an entity's ability to continue as a going concern within one year after the issuance date, and to provide related footnote disclosures in certain circumstances.
 The new guidance is effective for annual periods ending after December 15, 2016, and interim periods within annual periods beginning after December 15, 2016.
 Early adoption is permitted.
-This ASU is not expected to have an impact on the Company's financial statements or disclosures.
+This ASU has no impact on the Company's financial statements or disclosures.